Thandai Kheer Recipe

 - Drain the water from the rice and add the rice to the pan along with Thandai powder and mix well.

 - Cook the kheer for 30-35 minutes until the rice is cooked and the kheer has thickened.
-Keep stirring frequently while cooking to avoid scorching.
-Keep scraping the sides of the pan at regular intervals and add the solidified milk back to the pan.
+Stir frequently while cooking to avoid scorching.
+Scrape the sides of the pan at regular intervals and add the solidified milk back to the pan.

 - Add sugar and cook for another 3-4 minutes.
 Check for sugar and add more if needed and cook for another minute.